MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 A bot receives a `conversationUpdate` event in either of the following cases:

-* When bot has been added to a conversation.
+* When bot is added to a conversation
-* Other members are added to or removed from a conversation.
+* Other members are added to or removed from a conversation
-* Conversation metadata has changed.
+* Conversation metadata has changed

+  > [!NOTE]
+  > Conversation metadata is the data collected from a conversation, such as content, keywords, topics, graphics.

  The `conversationUpdate` event is sent to your bot when it receives information on membership updates for teams where it has been added.
-It also receives an update when it has been added for the first time for personal conversations.
+It receives an update when it has been added for the first time for personal conversations and channels.
+For more information on adding new team members to chat or channel, see [Team members added](#team-members-added) and [Installation update event](#installation-update-event).

-The following table shows a list of Teams conversation update events with more details:
+The following table provides a list of Teams conversation update events with more details:

 | Action taken        | EventType         | Method called              | Description                | Scope |
 | ------------------- | ----------------- | -------------------------- | -------------------------- | ----- |